Southern All Stars

-After the contract with Victor Entertainment, the band released their top-ten charting debut single "Katte ni Sindbad" in 1978.
-Since then, Southern has been one of the best-selling music groups in the past 30 years of Japan, selling more than 47 million albums and singles in Japan alone.
-They have had over 40 top-ten hit singles and 16 number-one albums on the Japan's Oricon Charts as of 2008.
+After the contract with Victor Entertainment, the band released their top ten charting debut single "Katte ni Sindbad" in 1978.
+Since then, Southern has been one of the best-selling music groups in Japan the past 30 years, selling more than 47 million albums and singles in Japan alone.
+They have had over 40 top ten hit singles and 16 No. 1 albums on the Japan's Oricon Charts as of 2008.